readysettech/docs-old/docs/guides/quickstart.md

     --db-dir='/state'
     ```

 2. This `docker run` command is similar to the one you used to start Postgres.
-However, the environment variables set in the container and the flags following the `readyset-adapter` image are specific to ReadySet.
+However, the flags following the `readyset` image are specific to ReadySet.
 Take a moment to understand them:

     Flag | Details
     -----|--------
-    `-e` | The `readyset-adapter` image works with both Postgres and MySQL.
-You set the `ENGINE` environment variable to specify which one you're using.
-For this tutorial, you also set an environment variable to allow ReadySet to categorize your deployment as a quickstart experience in anonymous [telemetry](../reference/telemetry.md) data.
+    `-e` |  For this tutorial, you also set an environment variable to allow ReadySet to categorize your deployment as a quickstart experience in anonymous [telemetry](../reference/telemetry.md) data.
     `--standalone` | <p>For [production deployments](deploy-readyset-kubernetes.md), you run the ReadySet Server and Adapter as separate processes.
-For local testing, however, you can run the Server and Adapter as a single process by passing the `--standalone` flag to the ReadySet Adapter command.</p>
+For local testing, however, you can run the Server and Adapter as a single process by passing the `--standalone` flag to the `readyset` command.</p>
     `--deployment` | A unique identifier for the ReadySet deployment.
+    `--database-type` | The `readyset` image works with both Postgres and MySQL.
+You set this flag to specify which one you're using.
     `--upstream-db-url` | <p>The URL for connecting ReadySet to Postgres.
 This connection URL includes the username and password for ReadySet to authenticate with as well as the database to replicate.</p><div class="admonition tip"><p class="admonition-title">Tip</p><p>By default, ReadySet replicates all tables in all schemas of the specified Postgres database.
 For this tutorial, that's fine.
 However, in future deployments, if the queries you want to cache access only a specific schema or specific tables in a schema, or if some tables can't be replicated by ReadySet because they contain [data types](../reference/sql-support/#data-types) that ReadySet does not support, you can narrow the scope of replication by passing `--replication-tables=<schema.table>,<schema.table>`.</p>
     `--address` | The IP and port that ReadySet listens on.
 For this tutorial, ReadySet is running locally on a different port than Postgres, so connecting `psql` to ReadySet is just a matter of changing the port from `5432` to `5433`.</p>
     `--username`<br>`--password`| The username and password for connecting clients to ReadySet.
 For this tutorial, you're using the same username and password for both Postgres and ReadySet.